nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 Source: `morpheus/modules/file_batcher.py`

-The file_batcher module is a component that is responsible for loading input files, filtering out files older than the specified time window, and grouping the remaining files by periods that fall within the time window.
+The `file_batcher` module is a component that is responsible for loading input files, filtering out files older than the specified time window, and grouping the remaining files by periods that fall within the time window.
 This module offers configurability for parameters such as batching options, cache directory, file type, filtering null values, data schema, and the timestamp column name.
-The file_batcher module processes control messages, validates them, and generates a list of files with their timestamps.
+The `file_batcher` module processes control messages, validates them, and generates a list of files with their timestamps.
 The module then groups files by the given period, creates control messages for each batch, and sends them downstream for further processing.
 A node function is used to handle the processing of control messages, and input and output ports are registered to integrate the module into the data processing pipeline seamlessly.

 The file batcher is one of the first pipeline components that begins to differ more substantially from the previous raw-data pipeline, prior to 23.03.
 In addition to its previous functionality, the file batcher is now control message aware, and can handle both streaming and encapsulated control messages, a property denoted by the `data_type` property of the control message's metadata being set as either `streaming` or `payload`.
 Additionally, the file batcher's default processing criteria for `period`, `sampling_rate_s`, `start_time`, and `end_time` can now be overridden by their corresponding values in the control message's `batching_options` metadata entry.

-In the case of streaming data, the file batcher will operate as it did previously, grouping files by the specified by the `period`, `sampling_rate_s`, `start_time`, and `end_time` properties, creating a control message for each batch, and forwarding them downstream.
+In the case of streaming data, the file batcher will operate as it did previously, grouping files as specified by the `period`, `sampling_rate_s`, `start_time`, and `end_time` properties, creating a control message for each batch, and forwarding them downstream.
 In the case of encapsulated data, the file batcher will operate similarly, but will only create a single control message for the entire payload, and forward it downstream.
 In this way, it is possible to attach all the necessary training data to a given training task, and skip any downstream aggregation.

 For a complete reference, refer to: [File Batcher](../../modules/core/file_batcher.md)